samiux/samiux.github.io/kale.md

 - No UI
 - Log marked with "wDrop" is susposed to be blocked by rule
 - Auto update

+ ## License

+ Kale is released under GPLv3 and is developed by Samiux.

 ## Install